krayon/xcolour/README.md

 ## Saving to Selection

-By default, the selected color is printed to the standard output.
-By specifying the `-s` flag, `xcolor` can be instructed to instead save the color to X11's selection.
+By default, the selected colour is printed to the standard output.
+By specifying the `-s` flag, `xcolour` can be instructed to instead save the colour to X11's selection.
 The selection to use can be specified as an argument.
 Possible selection values are `clipboard` (the default), `primary`, and `secondary`.

-Because of the way selections work in X11, `xcolor` forks into background when `-s` mode is used.
-This behavior can be disabled by defining `XCOLOR_FOREGROUND` environment variable.
+Because of the way selections work in X11, `xcolour` forks into background when `-s` mode is used.
+This behavior can be disabled by defining `XCOLOUR_FOREGROUND` environment variable.

-## Color Preview
+## Colour Preview

 The `-S` or `--scale` flag controls the upscaling (or zoom) of the preview.
 By default it is set to `8` which indicates an 8x zoom level.